-On the surface, LENA's operation to penetrate Bonn on behalf of the Soviets seemed less spectacular than his operation to penetrate Karlshorst on behalf of the BND.
-The leads he gathered for the Soviets were numerous, but they often petered out.
-Many potential recruits were reported to the Soviets (with the Gehlen Organization standing by to make a double recruitment in case the Soviets followed up), but only one real penetration was actually recruited: an ailing and incompetent gentleman in the Press Office who contented himself with the product of waste baskets for his source material.
+but they often petered out.
+Many potential recruits were reported to the Soviets with the Gehlen Organization standing by to make a double recruitment in case the Soviets followed up), but only one real penetration was actually recruited: an ailing and incompetent gentleman in the Press office who contented himself with the product of waste baskets for his source material.
 To some observers it seemed incredible at the time that the KGB should go through so many motions just for this.
 And, indeed, it did not.
-The KGB was in fact very interested in information on the Foreign Ministry and Chancellor's office: personnel rosters, tables of organization, internal directories and other memoranda, compromising information on leading officials, etc. These EEI were all given directly to Felfe by Alfred.
-Felfe admits that at his 1955 and 1956 meetings with the KGB officer they discussed these targets.
-In addition, Alfred asked him to identify Gehlen informants within the other government departments.
+The KGB was in fact very interested in information on the Foreign Ministry and Chancellor's office; personnel rosters, tables of organization, internal directories and other memoranda, compromising information on leading officials, etc. These EEI were all given directly to Felfe by Alfred.
+He admits that at his 1955 and 1956 meetings with the KGB officer they discussed these targets.
+In addition Alfred asked him to identify Gehlen informants within the other government departments.
 Felfe denies that he was able to fulfill Alfred's requirements; he claims he told Alfred he had no access to such information.
-In a certain sense this was true, but the fact is that the LENA case did work for him.
+In a certain sense this was true, but the fact is that the LENA case did his work for him.

-The singular and especial importance of LENA's net of agents in West Germany was that it forced the Gehlen Organization to produce "build-up" material on the target agencies on a systematic basis and to a greater extent than had ever been done before.
+The singular and especial importances of LENA's net of agents in West Germany was that it forced the Gehlen Organization to produce "build-up" material on the target agencies on a systematic basis and to a greater extent than had ever been done before.
 It caused answers to be produced to Soviet questions, while at the same time creating the impression within the BND that the Soviets did not have other agents in these targets.
-Because of the comprehensive nature of LENA's targets and because of his detailed reporting (described by CIA officers as "more than necessary"), LENA quicklÿ became tagged as Gehlen's most important CE case.
-Felfe begged for permission to pass appropriate build-up material to keep LENA's faltering net alive: the theory was that one had to please the Soviets so that a source of importance both for West

-German security and possibly for an eventual penetration of the KGB might remain viable.
+Because of the comprehensive nature of LENA's targets and because of his detniled reporting (described by CIA officers as "more to Filen Alver than necessary"), LENA quickly became tagged as Gehlen's most important CE case.
+Felfe begged for permission to pass appropriate build-up material to keep LENA's faltering net alive.
+The theory was that one had to please the Soviets so that a source of importance both for West German security and possibly for an eventual penetration of the KGB might remain viable.
 Felfe's principal problem was that at this time there was no provision for clearing build-up material in the German government.
-Felfe tried to persuade various security officials in Bonn, then he went to a CIA liaison officer, hoping that we would intervene in some way.
-Eventually he went to the Federal Attorney General and obtained a statement from him to the effect that any material already demonstrably known to the opposition was automatically no longer secret.
+Felfe first tried to persuade various security officials in Bonn, then he went to a CIA liaison officer, hoping that we would intervene in some way.
+Then he went to the Federal Attorney General and obtained a statement from him to the effect that any material already demonstrably known to the opposition was automatically no longer secret.
 By extension, that which was no longer secret could be passed to the opposition as build-up material.
-Finally, Gehlen himself briefed Adenauer and the State Secretary of the Federal Chancellery, Dr. Hans Globke, on the case and obtained Globke's agreement in the matter: specifically, this included permission to pass information on Foreign Ministry personnel wide variety of information "legally" into Soviet hands.
-All that LENA's Soviet case officer had to do was to declare that certain areas of information were already known or already "covered" by them, and then Felfe could argue the virtue of providing that information to LENA as build-up, or to satisfy presumed KGB cross-checking on LENA, or as a way of trying to smoke out the presumed Soviet source.
-Any number of Soviet targets could be traced in Bonn and in BND files simply by working them into LENA's EEI in some way.
-In the LENA case, there are many examples of persons or subjects of Soviet interest which flash into the limelight for a moment perhaps long enough to be checked out in Western files and then disappear from the LENA case with the Soviet case officer's remark that he is no longer interested.
+Finally, Gehlen himself briefed Adenauer and the State Secretary of the Federal Chancellery, Dr. Hans Globke, on the case and obtained Globke's agreement in the matter: specifically, this included permission to pass information on Foreign Ministry personnel to the Soviets.
+Thus armed, Felfe was able to maneuver a wide variety of information "legally" into Soviet hands.
+All that LENA's Soviet case officer had to do was to declare that certain areas of information were already known or already